mkt80/pkoPreview/_posts/2020-11-17-election-results.md

 ---
 layout: post
-title: 2021 Board Members
+title: Election Results for PKO Officers for 2021
-description: Here's the 2021 PKO Board
+description: Election Results for 2021
 categories: Board-Meeting
 image: assets/images/board-meeting-2.jpg
 ---

-The following have been elected to the Board for 2021:
+The following have been elected as PKO Board and Officers for 2021:
 -----------------------------
 - President:                Paul Worthington
 - Vice President:           Jared Heinemann